Champions League global rights deal set to be struck by U.S. agency Relevent with UEFA, clubs

 New York-based Relevent Sports has been given exclusive negotiating rights “over the global commercial rights to the UEFA men’s club competitions for the period 2027-2033,” UEFA said Tuesday, announcing the decision of its commercial joint venture with the European Club Association.

-UEFA men’s club competitions — including the Champions League, Europa League, Conference League and Super Cup — have earned gross commercial revenue of at least 4.4 billion euros ($4.54 billion) this season.
+UEFA men’s club competitions — including the Champions League, Europa League, Conference League and Super Cup — have earned gross commercial revenue of at least 4.4 billion euros ($4.54 billion) for each season through 2027, almost entirely sold by established agency partner TEAM Marketing.

+The 36 Champions League teams this season will share about 2.5 billion euros ($2.6 billion) in prize money from UEFA, and influential officials from those clubs pushed for the move from TEAM toward a fresh approach by Relevent.

+Relevent’s first Champions League deal with UEFA was struck in 2022 during the company’s long-standing legal action against FIFA to try to stage national league games from Europe in the U.S. That case was settled last April and weeks later FIFA said it would review rules blocking so-called “out-of-territory” games.

 That American deal cut into the global marketing of the marquee club competition by TEAM Marketing in Switzerland since the traditional European Cup was rebranded 33 years ago.